CRITERIA EXPLAINED

 Competitors will be judged through a series of quarter turns, starting in a front relaxed pose facing the judges and moving in a clockwise direction, quarterly, upon the request of the head judge.

 Round 2 – Shape and Tone – Competitors should show visible signs of strength training.
 Relative leanness means a competitor should show definition without striations there should be a roundness to the muscle which accentuates the female form.
-There should be noticeable abdominal detail.
+There should be noticeable abdominal detail an a V taper from waist to shoulder is desirable.
 There should be some visible lines in the quadriceps.
-Very hard condition and striated muscle will be considered wrong for the class.
-Posing form required is flexible.
-Poses to the front, rear and side will be asked for they are and the athlete should display poses that accentuate their feminine shape and tone to their best advantage.
-They should display a V taper.

 Round 3 T Walks – Individual Presentations (Evening Only)